 - a summary of the applicant’s experience with digital projects;

-- and your availability for interviews on December 6th from 10:30AM-12:00PM or 1:00-2:00PM.
+- and your availabilities for a 30-minute interview slot, February 23rd from 10-2 or 2-4 or February 24th from 1-3.
+This should be communicated in the cover letter.
+These time slots will be used for finalist interviews.
 We’re aiming for a quicker process this year by announcing those interview times in advance, though we can work out alternatives if scheduling difficulties arise.
-If you are unavailable then, please suggest other times on the 6th of December.
+If you are unavailable then, please suggest other times on or around those days.